 Drug and Alcohol Treatment Specialist Career OutlookDrug and Alcohol Treatment Specialist Career OutlookDrug and Alcohol Treatment Specialist Career Outlook

 Receive information about the benefits of our programs, the courses you'll take, and what you need to apply.

 Drug and alcohol treatment specialists are in high demand.
 A look at the statistics regarding addiction help explain why.

 In 2019, for example, 21.6 million people aged 12 and older in the U.S. — nearly 8% of the total U.S. population of 12-and-older individuals — reported needing treatment for a substance abuse disorder in the past year, according to the Substance Abuse and Mental Health Services Administration (SAMHSA).
 By comparison, that number is greater than the 2019 population of all but two U.S. states.

 Drug and alcohol treatment specialists help individuals struggling with addiction to overcome substance abuse.
 They accomplish this by identifying and changing the behavior associated with those issues.
-Those interested in pursuing this impactful career should explore earning a bachelor’s degree in a discipline such as psychology, which can provide the skills and education to help substance abusers.
+Those interested in pursuing this impactful career should explore earning a BA in psychology online in a discipline such as psychology, which can provide the skills and education to help substance abusers.

 Job Duties of a Drug and Alcohol Treatment Specialist